Check out our new book! - The Gifts You Carry: Story of a Sacred Child and FASD

 Humans are diverse.
 The world would be dull if we looked, talked, and thought all the same.

 Neurodiversity is a biological fact: neurological functioning is as diverse as humans are diverse.
 There is no right, better, or ideal type of neurological functioning.
-These are the primary tenants of the neurodiversity paradigm.
+These are the primary tenets of the neurodiversity paradigm.

 We at the FASD Institute believe that neurodiversity, like all diversity, should be celebrated.
-We believe that acknowledging an individual's intersectionality: all areas of their identity allows connection to self.
+We believe that acknowledging an individual's intersectionality, all areas of their identity, allows connection to self.
 By honouring strengths and challenges, from the social model of disability, we aim to create a safe and empowering place for all.

 Terminology

-Neurodiversity Paradigm - A social activist movement that promotes that there is no standard or ideal type of neurological functioning.
+Neurodiversity Paradigm - A social activist movement that promotes the idea that there is no standard or ideal type of neurological functioning.
 The Neurodiversity movement focuses on dismantling ableism and oppression and seeks civil rights, equity, respect, and full societal inclusion for the neurodivergent.

 Neurotypical (NT)) (noun or adj.) – Having a neurological or neurocognitive functioning style that falls within the dominant societal standards.
 Not synonymous with Allistic.